khaled1113/Image-Effects-Model/README.md

 For deeper learning, check out books like Digital Image Processing by Gonzalez and Woods.

-Let me know if you'd like a Markdown version with embedded images or GIFs showing the effect of each kernel!
-🔗 Additional Resources
 GitHub Repository: Image-Effects-Model

 Gradio Documentation: https://gradio.app